kieranpotts/rootfiles/docs/en/workflow.md

    The process of rebasing gives you the opportunity to sort out conflicts between your work and other people's changes that were recently introduced to the project mainline.
 The end result is that your final PR will have a nice clean diff, so your work can be integrated faster.

    After rebasing, push your local changes to your remote origin repository.
-Because rebasing changes history, you should use ``-f`` or ``--force`` to force-push your commits into the remote.
+Because rebasing changes history, you should use ``-f`` or ``--force`` to force-push the new local history into the remote.

    ```
    git push -f origin dev/[issue]-[description]
    ```

    If you're working on a long-running project, you should repeat steps six and seven often.
-Doing so will keep your work synchronised with the upstream project, which means that your work can't diverge too far from the mainline to introduce major merge conflicts later.
-And GitHub will have a backup of your work in case your local repository becomes lost or corrupted.
+Doing so will keep your work synchronised with the upstream project, which means that your work won't diverge too far from the mainline, reducing the chances of stumbling on major merge conflicts later.
+And you'll have a backup of your work (on Github) in case your local repository becomes lost or corrupted.

 8. ## Pull Request